 Professional painting and stripping

-- I have not personally tested the various methods of stripping or painting or done extensive research on the topic.
+- I have not personally tested the various methods of stripping or painting or done extensive research on the topic — I am not an expert in this topic.
 I will relay some of what’s been conveyed by some readers as background information only.
 CONSULT WITH LICENSED PROFESSIONALS about what to do for your cabinets.
-And remember to renovate safe — work with licensed professionals to test all materials and layers before messing with them.
-Note also, I do not necessarily keep this page updated with the latest reader experiences.
-If you are really serious, you need to go though the Kitchens / Steel Kitchens category and use the search bar.
+And remember, there may be vintage nastiness in the cabinets such as lead paint so be sure to Be Safe/Renovate Safe — work with licensed professionals to test all materials and layers before messing with them and so you can make informed decisions how to handle.

 - See my page on Paint Colors for lots of authentic mid-century paint color choices, including palettes from vintage St. Charles and Geneva.